 Planning for the future is very important, often we all leave things too late.
-Whatever, your age, it is never too early to make provision for yourself in later years or your dependants after you have died.
-We can offer our guidance and expertise to guide you into making the right individual decisions for you.
+Whatever your age, it is never too early to make provision for yourself in later years or for your dependants after you have died.
+We can offer our guidance and expertise to help you make the right decisions for you.
 Peace of mind is something that is hard to place a value on.

 Here are just some of the things we can advise you on:-

 If you suffer an illness or accident that leaves you unable to make decisions for yourself then someone will need to step in to manage your affairs.
 A Lasting Power Of Attorney allows you to choose who that person should be.
 Making an LPA while you are fit and well makes things much easier for your family or friends should you ever lose mental capacity in the future.
 You can make an LPA to cover financial decisions and, if you wish, health and care decisions.
 We can advise on the procedure and help you draw up and LPA which meets your needs so that you have the peace of mind that comes from knowing your affairs will be properly dealt with by someone you trust should you ever be unable to deal with them yourself.

 If you need to help a friend or loved one who has lost mental capacity without having made a valid Enduring or Lasting Power Of Attorney, it may be necessary to apply to the Court of Protection for the appointment of a deputy.
 This can be a complex and lengthy process but we can guide you through it.

 Long Term Care Planning